Bttstrp/bootstrap-switch/README.md

 This project is a port of [bootstrap-switch](https://github.com/nostalgiaz/bootstrap-switch) for use in React.js

+## Compatability
 Verion 3.4.x is built for React.js 0.14.
 It will not work with earlier versions of React.js.

+NOTE: The CSS from the original version is not fully compatible.
+There is CSS and LESS included in this repo, or any 3rd party themes can likely be made compatible with the changes shown [in this commit](https://github.com/Julusian/react-bootstrap-switch/commit/bbd9754b0cebb82aeb1724ca86c79529e4a7b9df).

 ## Usage